-Cerebral Palsy Alliance (formerly The Spastic Centre of New South Wales) ("the Company") is a company limited by guarantee and is domiciled in Australia.
+Cerebral Palsy Alliance ("the Company") is a company limited by guarantee and is domiciled in Australia.
 The address of the Company's registered office is 187 Allambie Road, Allambie Heights, NSW 2100.
-The consolidated financial statements as at and for the year ended 30 June 2014 comprise the financial statements of the Company and its controlled entities (together referred to as the "Group").
+The consolidated financial statements as at and for the year ended 30 June 2015 comprise the financial statements of the Company and its controlled entities (together referred to as the "Group").
+The Group is a not-for-profit entity.

-The principal activities of the Group are to provide access to a range of services and facilities to children and adults with cerebral palsy and their families in NSW and the ACT and, where applicable, to other people with disabilities who can benefit from the services.
+The principal activities of the Group are to provide access to a range of services and facilities to children and adults with cerebral palsy and their families in NSW, the ACT and, where applicable, to other people with disabilities who can benefit from the services.

-The financial report was authorised for issue by the Board of Directors on 23 September 2014.
+The financial report was authorised for issue by the Board of Directors on 30 September 2015.